TechDufus/techdufus.github.io/_posts/Functions.md

 + The difference between a function and a script.
 + How to create a function.
 + How to create parameters for your function.
-+ Pro's to making your function an **Advanced Function**.
++ Pro's of making your function an **Advanced Function**.

 ## What is the difference between a function and a script?

 If you've ever created a PowerShell script before, you know that a script is simply PowerShell code that is stored inside of a file with the extension **.ps1**.
-A function is a way for us to take some of your code that we feel would be useful to to reuse and give it a name.
+A function is a way for us to take some of your code that we feel would be useful to reuse and give it a name.
 Whenever we call that name, it will call the code that we have stored behind that name.

 But how is that any different than just re-calling the script that we've made?
 Well, the difference between a script and a function is that a function is meant to be flexible, meaning the code it runs can be used for multiple different scenarios.
 It is when you provide the function with specific information (by using parameters) will the function be able to perform tasks that the non-flexible script wouldn't be able to do.